AlexsLemonade/OpenPBTA-analysis/analyses/tumor-gtex-plots/README.md

 ##### Inputs:

-This script takes the output `.tsv` files from `01-tumor-gtex-plots.R`, annotates using the `long-format-table-utils/annotator/annotator-cli.R` script, converts to JSONL and gzips the output.
+This script takes the output `.tsv` files from `01-tumor-gtex-plots.R`, annotates using the `long-format-table-utils/annotator/annotator-cli.R` script, reads back annotated data (.tsv) into chunks of 1 million rows, converts to JSON and then JSONL, followed by combining all JSONL files and gzipping the final JSONL file.

 ##### Outputs: